aktcope4066/semGroup18/use-cases/usecase06.md

 ### Primary Actor

-*A member of the organization.*
+*A Regional Services Manager in the organization.*

 ### Trigger

-*A request for the report over the top N populated cities in the world is made by someone with access to the system.*
+*A request for the report over the top N populated cities in the world is made by  a Regional Services Manager in the organization.*

 ## MAIN SUCCESS SCENARIO

-1. The member requests the information from the system.
+1. The Regional Services Manager requests the information from the system.
 2. The system generates a report of compiled data over the top most N populated cities.
-3. The member reviews the complete report.
+3. The Manager reviews the complete report.

 ## EXTENSIONS